bisdn/bisdn.github.io/developer_guide.md

 onie-sysinfo -p
 ```

-This will print platform name according to ONIE, which is used for identifying
+This will print the platform name according to ONIE, which is used for
-the platform in various places.
+identifying the running platform by the installer.

+While at it, also write down the ONIE version, as you will need that information
+later.

-In the best case, all you then need is to extend [`ONL_PLATFORM_SUPPORT`](https://github.com/bisdn/meta-open-network-linux/blob/main/conf/machine/generic-x86-64.conf#L21) with this ONIE device
+In the best case, all you then need is to extend [`ONL_PLATFORM_SUPPORT`](https://github.com/bisdn/meta-open-network-linux/blob/main/conf/machine/generic-x86-64.conf#L21)
-name, and add the platform kernel modules to [`MACHINE_EXTRA_RDEPENDS`](https://github.com/bisdn/meta-open-network-linux/blob/main/conf/machine/generic-x86-64.conf#L35).
+with this ONIE platform name, and add the platform kernel modules to [`MACHINE_EXTRA_RDEPENDS`](https://github.com/bisdn/meta-open-network-linux/blob/main/conf/machine/generic-x86-64.conf#L35).

+Depending on the platform, you may also need to extend [`ONL_MODULE_VENDORS`](https://github.com/bisdn/meta-open-network-linux/blob/main/conf/machine/generic-x86-64.conf#L33),
+as some vendors share kernel modules across platforms.

-More likely you will encounter build issues due to kernel modules written for
+Likely you will encounter build issues due to kernel modules written for
 older kernels, or the platform code having issues newer GCC versions complain
 about.

+The following section will give an overview how to add patches to fix these
+issues.

 ### Patching ONL